-Representing +50.000 private historic houses, EHH will introduce some of its treasures from all over Europe.
+Representing +50.000 private historic houses, EHH introduced some of its treasures from all over Europe.
 ‘Houses of the Month’ is an invitation to take part in a new journey through the cultural heritage premises.

 With this new project, we want to offer our audience more than a basic guided tour.
 We want to spotlight the passion, talent, courage and hard work of our owners, as well as the importance of such buildings in our common History.

-More information about the program will follow soon: stay tuned!
+More information about the new program are available here: stay tuned!

 Knowing anyone willing to participate?
 Tell them to E-MAIL US!

 - Domizia del Gallo di Roccagiovine – firstname.lastname@example.org

 *We will only accept applications from our members and their members, but the visits will be accessible to everyone!

 We introduced our private historic houses, addressing one specific theme each month, through the broadcasting of 20-minute long videos.
 The four themes were as follow:

 - Local Productions

 The first theme to be addressed – in September – was “Gardens”!